metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 # Summary

-This is an open science project that aimed to provide open access to a QSP model for hematopoietic stem cell (HSC) differentiation.
-The model was implemented in both R and julia.
+This is an open science project aimed to provide open access to a QSP model for hematopoietic stem cell (HSC) differentiation.
+The model was implemented in both the R and julia programming languages.

 **Goal of this work**: to develop a versatile platform model for HSC differentiation to erythrocytes, lymphocytes, and granulocytes.
-The model aimed to predict the dynamics of cell reconstitution after ex-vivo gene therapy.
+The model was shown to be able to predict the dynamics of cell reconstitution after ex-vivo gene therapy.

-**Motivation of this work**: there have been many models developed for HSC differentiation into subset of cells, or development of HSC-derived cells (e.g. T cell development in thymus).
+**Motivation of this work**: there have been many partial models developed for HSC differentiation into subset of cells, or development of HSC-derived cells (e.g. T cell development in thymus).
 However, these models failed to capture the complexity and the multi-organ nature of HSC differentiation.
 Our work aims to fill this gap.
-The result is an integrated multi-organ QSP model that captured HSC differentiation to red blood cells (RBCs), granulocytes, T cells, and B cells and their dynamics in blood and in secondary lymphoid organs.
+The result is an integrated multi-organ QSP model that captures HSC differentiation to red blood cells (RBCs), granulocytes, T cells, and B cells and their dynamics in blood and in other tissues.

-**Method**: the model was built in a stepwise fashion by integrating published models while incorporating multiple layers of progenitors described in literature and calibrate the model based on experimental data obtained in mouse.
-The model was then scaled to human.
+**Method**: the model was built in a stepwise fashion by integrating published models while incorporating multiple layers of progenitors described in the literature.
+It was calibrated based on experimental data obtained in mice and humans.

+**Results**: We demonstrate that the model can capture

+1. RBCs, T cell, and B cell reconstitution in mice after HSC transplant;

+2. the vector copy number (VCN) dynamics on ADA-SCID mice after receiving ex-vivo gene therapy;

-**Results**: we demonstrate that our model can capture the granulocytes and lymphocytes reconstitution after ex-vivo gene therapy on a patient that suffered from adenosine deaminase‐deficient severe combined immunodeficiency (ADA-SCID), as well as blood cell and hemoglobin reconstitution after a patient with sickle cell disease (SCD) receiving ex-vivo gene therapy.
-We also demonstrate that we can capture the vector copy number (VCN) dynamics on ADA-SCID mice after receiving ex-vivo gene therapy.
+3. the granulocytes’ and lymphocytes’ reconstitution after ex-vivo gene therapy in a patient that suffered from adenosine deaminase‐deficient severe combined immunodeficiency (ADA-SCID);

+4. RBC and hemoglobin reconstitution after a patient with sickle cell disease (SCD) received ex-vivo gene therapy.

-**Future work**: we believe our model can be adapted to predict the outcome under different gene therapy protocol for the following diseases:
+**Future work**: we believe our model can be adapted to predict the outcome of different gene therapy protocols for the following diseases:

 - Transfusion-dependent <img src="https://latex.codecogs.com/svg.image?\beta" title=" " />-thalassemia (currently approved in the U.S. under the name [ZYNTEGLO](https://investor.bluebirdbio.com/news-releases/news-release-details/bluebird-bio-announces-fda-approval-zynteglor-first-gene-therapy))
 - Pyruvate Kinase Deficiency (PKD) ([NCT04105166](https://clinicaltrials.gov/ct2/show/NCT04105166))